taotien/SSROV/README.md

 The remote user connects to a proxy server (a workaround to port-forwarding restrictions) that forwards all connections to the ROV server, which is onboard the ROV itself.
 All calculations are excecuted on the ROV itself.
 The user can see a live image of the ROV, an overlay of various data, and control using onscreen buttons or a keyboard.
 The onsite operator should be able to simply connect the ROV to a laptop and power source, connect to the internet, and run a script which handles all the initialisation of software, such that no configuration or programming is needed.

 ### Hardware:
-- Raspberry Pi Zero (Rasberry Pi Zero W preferred, soldered headers optional)
+- Raspberry Pi Zero (or Raspberry Pi Zero W, soldered headers optional)
 - 1x SD card for Raspberry Pi OS and software storage
 - 4x [Motor control boards]
 - 1x [Raspberry Pi Camera]